quazycrystal/quazycrystal.github.io/index.md

 </p>

 <p>
- My passion is on developing customizable audio systems.
+ I love developing customizable audio systems.
 Based on fine art and computer science expertise, my creations integrate unique sound and interactive kinetic sculptures.
 </p>

 <p>
  Master's studies in industrial design have encouraged me to tackle global challenges with design solutions, including medical and environmental problems.
-At the same time, I make mysterious objects that are hard to categorize, driven by my desire to create.
+At the same time, I make mysterious objects that are hard to categorize, driven by my passion to create.
 </p>

 <p>